dimorinny/android-sdk/README.md

 # android-sdk
-Docker images for android unit and instrumental tests in ci
+Docker images for android unit tests in ci